smartcontractkit/chainlink-solana/cmd/monitoring/README.md

 ## Run locally

 The monitor requires a schema registry, a kafka instance and a zookeper.
-You can use the docker-compose.yml file in `smartcontractkit/gokit` to start these up.
+You can use the `./ops/monitoring/docker-compose.yml`

 The contracts needs to be deployed and the required accounts created.
 You can follow the gauntlet instructions in `smartcontractkit/chainlink-solana`.